 I've been a subscriber to Marques Brownlee (MKBHD) for a few years now, his tech videos are always on point, free from hype and other nonsense that can plague YouTube recently.
 If you like tech and don't know him, go subscribe now.
 Anyways, after recently hitting the 1,000 video milestone, I had a poke around his merch site, and noticed his logo might be a good candidate for a loading animation.

-If you'd like to learn how to make something like this with CSS, subscribe at the bottom of the page, or on this page so you don't miss the tutorial, coming as soon as I clean up the code ;)
+If you'd like to know how to make things like this yoursel, I've created a tutorial over here.
+Subscribe at the bottom of the page, or on this page so you don't miss the more ;)

 My last loading icon was the "coding" animation I built for myDevPortfol.io.
 It was simply an animation that starts and loops indefinitely until eventually it just goes away when the content is loaded.
 With MKBHD's logo, however, I thought I could do something a little more interesting.